robillersomeone/survey_of_distributions/README.md

 Looking at relationships between distributions through code

 ## Continuous Distributions
-for now, the starting point is the normal in code and the gamma in theory, due to the point of reference the game serves for other distributions.
+for now, the starting point is the normal in code and the gamma in theory, due to the point of reference the gamma serves for other distributions.

 ### normal distribution
 two parameters